varunarya-mac/JS-Projects/README.md

-All the Project use only (No frontend frameworks like Angular, React)
+All the Project use only: JS, Html, CSS.
+(No use of frontend frameworks like Angular, React)
-a) JS
-b) Html
-c) CSS

 # JS-Rrojects list: